BRadTone/ml-notebooks/README.md

-# ml-notebooks - usefull ideas and implementations for machine learning, mostly for neural networks
+# ML-notebooks - usefull ideas and implementations for machine learning and statistics

 Content:

 - soft-max with temperature - for distilating knowledge in NN
+- normalizing data - visualization
+- moving averages for momentum gradient descent